jsonDoge/steak/README.md

 -staker-

 - stake(uint256 amount, uint256 days_) - used for staking.
-The staker has to provide the initial amount (0 < x) and desired amount of days (21 <= x <= 365).
+The staker has to provide the initial amount (0 < x < 1e58) and desired amount of days (21 <= x <= 365).

 - addToStake(uint256 amount) - used for adding to already staked amount.
-The staker can add as much as he wants (0 < x) as many times as he wants as long as current cycle is not the last one.
+The staker can add as much as he wants (0 < x < 1e58) as many times as he wants as long as current cycle is not the last one.
 This restriction is added as there is no reason to add to stake since the extra interest from extra amount will not be applied by the end of staking.

 - getTotalStaked(address staker) - returns stakers total amount used for interest calculation (staked + claimable).